 Poppin’ the Hood

 The last point of view you absolutely want to consider when monitoring your applications is from the perspective of the backend systems themselves.
-These are components that your end users can’t see and your network engineers likely have little interest in.
+These are components that your end users can’t see, and your network engineers likely have little interest in.
 What specific variables are we talking about here?
 Obviously, the “UP”ness of all the major systems that make up the application are your target.
-That means database-specific servers, virtualization hypervisors, load balancers, and many other are in play.
+That means database-specific servers, virtualization hypervisors, load balancers, and many others are in play.
 However, there are individual elements of each of these servers that need monitoring too.
 Remember, the ultimate goal is to choose variables to monitor, which have a direct impact on the behavior of your application.
 For example, are there specific processes in your middleware server that should never consume more than 100MB megabytes of RAM?
 Do certain levels of disk utilization lead to slow database queries and a bevy of user complaints?
 If yes, then these are items you’ll want setup in your NMS.

 Tying it All Together

 Now what?
 Presumably you’ve got the ability within your NMS to logically group together similar “things” like HOST status, threshold exceptions, availability commands and others.
 In this way you can create a logical group that represents the application to monitor.
-From that point it likely isn’t an arduous task to configure very targeted alerts from your NMS informing administrators and application owners precisely what’s happening with their systems.
-However, it’s also trivial to get high-level business-centric reports on application health that managers can use to assist them in their decision making process.
-When all is said and done, unlike Luke Skywalker, considering all the perspectives of your mission critical applications is easy … kinda’ like using a lightsaber to cut through butter.
+From that point, it likely isn’t an arduous task to configure very targeted alerts from your NMS informing administrators and application owners precisely what’s happening with their systems.
+However, it’s also trivial to get high-level business-centric reports on application health that managers can use to assist them in their decision-making process.
+When all is said and done, unlike Luke Skywalker, considering all the perspectives of your mission-critical applications is easy … kinda’ like using a lightsaber to cut through butter.